hudso2tj/Madison-County-Collaborative-Site/README.md

-# Madison County Collaborative System
+# Madison County Collaborative System - Spring 2024

 For my senior capstone project I had the pleasure of working with a team of 11 and alongside the Madison County Government to plan, develop, and implement a collaborative system that they could use to share documents, talk with other government members, and run analysis on budget documents.